AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

-**** 2022-08-21 UPDATE : minor fug fixes.
+**** 2022-08-21 UPDATE : minor bug fixes.
 The Pillow version do not need anymore to be set manually in the software.
 Version is now V14_07 for both Linux and Windows versions

 **** 2022-08-19 UPDATE : I made a minor change in JetsonSky (remain V14_06) due to Pillow versions.
 For older Pillow version, PIL.Image.Resampling.NEAREST (newest version) must be replaced by PIL.Image.NEAREST (old versions).